leske42/Foundations/UB/README.md

 ## Introduction.
 Why this topic?

 This is a topic none of the projects we do at 42 deal with.
 You can complete all of your Common Core without ever reading up on it.
-You will likely encounter it *in practice*, but even then it will likely remain unnoticed.
+You will likely encounter it *in practice* (for example at `ft_printf` or at the [signal handling](#footnote-6-the-right-way-to-do-signals-in-minishell) in `minishell`), but even then it will likely remain unnoticed.

 This is because the curriculum in 42 in general leaves it up to the individual if they want to look into theory or not.